szorfein/dots/README.md

     $ EDITOR="vim" chezmoi edit-config

 ## Apply
-`apply` will install all the dependencies and add files to your $HOME, before `apply`, you only need verify 2 things:
+`apply` will install all the dependencies and add files to your $HOME.

-+ If you have create your first user, logout and back to initialize his environment correctly.
-+ You need `sudo` configured with at least `username ALL=(ALL) ALL`.

-When you are ready, execute:

     $ chezmoi -v apply